 Can you achieve your goals working with the Faculty rather than setting up our own channel?

 What is the best way to reach my audience?
 What's the best platform for me?

 Do we have the resources, both current and long-term?

 How will we measure our success?

 Watch and follow other similar, successful pages.
 What types of things do they post?

-- Great content is available from any of a number of McGill publications: The McGill Reporter, The McGill News, Headway Magazine/En tête, faculty newsletters, etc.
+- Great content is available from any of a number of McGill sources: Newsroom, The McGill Reporter, McGill News, McGill dans la ville, faculty newsletters, etc.